RoseGPE/RoseLap/README.md

 Download the release .zip and move it to a working directory.

 RoseLap is built for Python 2.7.
-You will need that installed along with the following packages (at command line, run `pip install <package-name>`):
+You will need that installed along with the following packages (at command line, run `pip install <package-name>` or 'python -m pip install <package-name>'):
 - numpy
 - ruamel.yaml
 - docopt